csymlstd/Reveal-Bar/README.md

 ## Usage

-Create a top bar/header element that is absolutely positioned, then invoke the plugin on it with:
+Create a top bar/header element that is absolutely positioned, then invoke the library on it with:

 ```Javascript
 // select your element